Welcome

 MBE Syllabus

-For MBE, you are required to understand the main types of concurrent ownership of real property and their legal consequences.
-This article covers:
+For the MBE, you are required to understand concurrent ownership of real property with a focus on the following syllabus points:

-• The distinction between tenancy in common and joint tenancy.
+• Types of concurrent estates, especially tenancy in common and joint tenancy

-• The right of survivorship and its effect on succession.
+• The right of survivorship and its effect on wills, intestacy, and creditors

-• Methods for creating and severing joint tenancy.
+• Methods of creating and severing joint tenancies, including partial severance

 Test Your Knowledge